jacomyma/mapping-controversies/_pages/tuto-2-1.md

 # SeeAlsology

 [SeeAlsology](https://densitydesign.github.io/strumentalia-seealsology/) is an online tool that builds a network of Wikipedia pages and their hyperlinks.
-By default, it only looks at the hyperlinks in the "See also" section, hence its name.
+By default, it only looks at the hyperlinks in the "See also" section at the bottom of a Wikipedia page, hence its name.
 But it has a setting to grab all hyperlinks (we will use it).

 * Open [SeeAlsology](https://densitydesign.github.io/strumentalia-seealsology/) in a browser
 * Open the CSV file in a spreadsheet or text editor, and copy-paste the list of URLs into SeeAlsology